Diplomat Eva Tvarozskova's landlord in last ditch effort to recoup money

 Tvarozkova's lawyer told Ryan he'd received no instructions to do a deal so he had written to Savage directly pointing out the Tribunal noted in its decision that he was the victim of an injustice by the application of diplomatic immunity.

-The Herald understands Tvarozkova will be leaving the country within the next two weeks.
+It is understood Tvarozkova would be leaving the country within the next two weeks.

 In a March ruling, the Tenancy Tribunal had ordered Tvarozkova to pay the $20,000.